stopthem/GalaEngine/README.md

 # 2DGameEngine

-Custom 2D Game engine with the help of www.pikuma.com/courses/cpp-2d-game-engine-development .

 Its finished other than a final project which is a map editor.

 It uses SDL2 for access to graphics, images, fonts and dear imgui rendering. \